-Roasted, fried, brewed, sautéed or smoked, mushrooms have always been the stuff of culinary delight (can you even imagine pizzas without the ‘shroom?), and a way of exploring alternate realities (remind me to tell you of my Amsterdam ‘experiences’ one day).
+Roasted, fried, brewed, sautéed or smoked, mushrooms have always been the stuff of culinary delight.
+And a way of exploring alternate realities (remind me to tell you of my Amsterdam ‘experiences’ one day).

-In fact, there is possibly no other natural ingredient that’s as versatile as the humble mushroom, and its latest job is to give you perfectly flawless, blemish-less, pore-less skin.
+In fact, there are very few natural ingredients as versatile as the humble mushroom, and its latest job is to give you perfectly flawless, blemish-less, pore-less skin.
 Mushrooms as the Holy Grail of skincare?
+You mean, mushroom serums and mushroom face creams?
 Yes, way.
-Origins has built a whole range around them, and other skincare brands are in fast pursuit.
+Origins has built a whole range around them and other skincare brands are in fast pursuit.

-And while we may consider it a recent invention, mushrooms have actually been a mainstay in beauty recipes at least as far back as the 3rd century BC.
+And while we may consider it a recent invention, mushrooms have actually been a mainstay in skincare at least as far back as the 3rd century BC.

 What is so fabulous about this fungus?
 And which one of its 15,000+ varieties should you be seeking out for your skin?
 Take a look.

 Shiitake: The skin brightening mushroom